PadJey/Chat/README.md

 # Beitragende / Contributing

-- Powered by OpenAI and OpenSource
+- Powered by Github, OpenAI and OpenSource